catchmatt/pres-HNK-GSC-Collab-Dev/presentation.md

 ##The best architecture?
-- Web application?
+- New web application required?
-- Site collections?
+- What site collections?
+- Auto site creation?